 COVID-19 – Summer Library Services

-We have a team of library staff ready to help you find what you need through our chat service.
-Western Libraries also has a rich collection of online databases, e-books, e-journals, and other digital materials that you can access remotely.
+Our team of library staff are ready to help you find what you need through our chat service.
+We also have a rich collection of online databases, e-books, and other digital materials that you can access remotely.